Elliot Richardson: Ford administration

-During the Gerald Ford administration, Richardson served as Ambassador to the United Kingdom from 1975 to 1976 and as United States Secretary of Commerce from 1976 to 1977.
+During the Gerald Ford administration, Richardson served as Ambassador to the United Kingdom from 1975 to 1976 and as United States secretary of commerce from 1976 to 1977.

 Richardson's acceptance in 1975 of the appointment as Ambassador to the Court of St. James's, as it is formally titled, effectively eliminated him from the domestic scene during the pre-election-year period.
 In departing for that position, he indicated to reporters that he would not run for the presidency unless Ford decided against running for a term in his own right.

 Later life

-From 1977 to 1980, he served as an Ambassador-at-Large and Special Representative of President Jimmy Carter for the United Nations Convention on the Law of the Sea and head of the U.S. delegation to the Third United Nations Conference on the Law of the Sea.
+From 1977 to 1980, he served as an ambassador-at-large and a special representative of President Jimmy Carter for the United Nations Convention on the Law of the Sea and head of the U.S. delegation to the third United Nations Conference on the Law of the Sea.

 From 1980 to 1992, Richardson was partner in the Washington office of Milbank, Tweed, Hadley & McCloy.
 In the 1980s and early 1990s, Richardson was the attorney for Inslaw, Inc., an American software company which alleged that its software had been pirated by the U.S. Justice Department.
 In 1994, Richardson backed President Bill Clinton during his struggle against Paula Jones's charge of sexual harassment.
 In 1998, he received the Presidential Medal of Freedom, the nation's highest civilian honor.

 In 1984, he ran for the Republican nomination for the U.S. Senate seat being vacated by Paul Tsongas.
-Although Richardson was favored to win the seat, he was defeated in the GOP primary by more conservative candidate Ray Shamie, who lost the general election to John Forbes Kerry.
+Although Richardson was favored to win the seat, he was defeated in the GOP primary by more conservative candidate Ray Shamie, who lost the general election to John Kerry.

 In a 1997 interview with Geoffrey Kabaservice, Richardson argued that the Clinton administration was to the right of the Republican administrations of Richard Nixon and Dwight D. Eisenhower.

 Personal life

 Richardson's older son, Henry S. Richardson, is a professor of philosophy at Georgetown University, where he focuses on moral and political philosophy.

-Richardson was elected a Fellow of the American Academy of Arts and Sciences in 1958.
-Richardson was also an active Freemason as a member of the Grand Lodge of Ancient Free and Accepted Masons of the Commonwealth of Massachusetts and a 33rd Degree Freemason in the Scottish Rite Northern Masonic Jurisdiction.
+Richardson was elected a fellow of the American Academy of Arts and Sciences in 1958.
+Richardson was also an active Freemason as a member of the Grand Lodge of Ancient Free and Accepted Masons of the Commonwealth of Massachusetts and a 33rd degree Freemason in the Scottish Rite Northern Masonic Jurisdiction.
 In 1980, Richardson received an honorary degree from Bates College.
 In 1983, Richardson was admitted as an honorary member of the Massachusetts Society of the Cincinnati.